 teachrfarming is not well comprehended.
 They do this but they do more.

 equip them for other walks of life.
-The Morrill bill. which started these
+The Merrill bill. which started these

 collegeS. does not confine their operations to farming pure and simple.